 All three absolutely loved the randomness of sitting outside on a cold Monday night in February eating sweet treats they’d toasted themselves.
-They thanked us so many times, which was so nice, especially as it was very little effort and cost practically nothing.
+They thanked us so many times, which was particularly gratifying seeing as it was such little effort and cost practically nothing.
 My eldest even read a bedtime story by firelight 🙂

 Next up is National Pizza Day on February 9th!
 We’ll be making our own.
 There’s a great recipe for dough and several different varieties in the girls’ Silver Spoon for Children cookbook.